MichaelRediron/Facial-Recognition-Mood-Detection/README.md

 **Facial Recognition Mood Detection**

 **Course:** CPSC 571 - Design and Implementation of Database Systems
-See demo and report for more details
+See Demo.mp4 and Facial-Recognition-Report.pdf for more details

 DEPENDENCIES